Alexander-Heinz/alexander-heinz.github.io/_posts/2021-04-04-managing-projects-and-requirements-in-anaconda.md

 * You can see all your virtual environments using the command `conda info --envs`

+* You can remove a virtual environment using `conda remove --name myenv --all` (where --all is optional)

+* You can deactivate and get back to your base env using `conda deactivate`

 * See [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information about managing environments in conda.

 ### 2. Install the requirements in that new environment

-* Just use `pip install -r requirements.txt` to install all the required packages in their versions!
+* Just use `python -m pip install -r requirements.txt` to install all the required packages in their versions!

 * you can check if you're in the right pip using the command `which pip`